haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 10 (+0)
 CHA
 9 (−1)
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 305

  STR DEX CON INT WIS CHA
 14 (+2) 20 (+5) 14 (+2) 6 (−2) 10 (+0) 6 (−2)